aws-samples/amazon-dynamodb-labs/content/design-patterns/ex3gsisharding/Step2.en.md

 #### Review

 In this exercise, we used a sharded global secondary index (GSI) to quickly retrieve sorted results, which used composite keys that are covered later in the lab in [Exercise 6]({{< ref "design-patterns/ex6compos/" >}}).
 Use GSI write sharding when you need a scalable sorted index.
+TODO verify hyperlink is good.
 The sharded GSI example used a set range of keys from 0 to 9 inclusive, but in your own application you can choose any range.
 In your application, you can add more shards as the number of items indexed increase.
 In each shard, the data is sorted on disk by the sort key.
 This allowed us to retrieve server access logs sorted by status code and the data, e.g. `404#2017-07-21`.
 For more information on how to choose the right number of shards, read [Choosing the right number of shards for your large-scale Amazon DynamoDB table](https://aws.amazon.com/blogs/database/choosing-the-right-number-of-shards-for-your-large-scale-amazon-dynamodb-table/) on the AWS Database Blog.